askmike/gekko/docs/Plugins.md

 - Campfire bot
 - Redis beacon

+To configure a plugin, open up your `config.js` file with a text editor and configure the appropiate section.

 ## Trading Advisor

 If you want Gekko to provide automated trading advice you need to configure this in Gekko.
 Note that this is unrelated to automatic trading which is a plugin that creates order based on this advice.
 (So if you want automated trading you need both this advice as well as the auto trader.)